 - Roman villa

 After sandwiches and coffee, we explored the nearby Necropolis of Salamis.
 The tombs have been looted over the years but, in the small museum, we got an idea of the treasures buried with the deceased.
-The so-called “Royal Tombs” or “Tombs of the Kings” were more likely the final resting places of the wealthy.
+The so-called Royal Tombs or Tombs of the Kings, as large as houses, were more likely the final resting places of the wealthy.
 Some of the rich were buried along with their horses and chariots.
 The bones of the horses are still visible in the vaults.
-These tombs are as large as houses.
-Commoners, however, were buried nearby in the Necropolis of Cellarka, where steps were hewn into the rock leading down to small hollowed vaults.
-One-hundred-and-fourteen tombs have been excavated to date.
+Commoners were buried instead at the nearby Necropolis of Cellarka, where steps were hewn into the rock leading down to small hollowed vaults.
+One hundred and fourteen tombs have been excavated to date.

-Allie and I visited the church, renamed by the Turkish Cypriots the Saint Barnabas “Icon Museum.”
+Allie and I visited the church, renamed by the Turkish Cypriots the Saint Barnabas Icon Museum.
 Politics!
 The monastery now displays archaeological treasures from the Stone Age through the Byzantine Period.
 At the chapel built over the tomb of Saint Barnabas we climbed down into the vault and saw the tapestry-covered sarcophagus.
 It is unclear whether his remains are still there.

 Earlier in the day, a stray dog befriended us and followed us around.
 Strays are everywhere in Turkish-controlled northern Cyprus, freely roaming the streets, sleeping on sidewalks and begging for treats.
 They are friendly and their ears are tagged, suggesting they have perhaps been neutered.
-We passed a homemade outdoor dog shelter near a café, with crates, cardboard boxes, blankets and newspapers available for sleeping quarters.
+We passed a homemade outdoor dog shelter near a café, with crates, cardboard boxes, blankets, and newspapers available for sleeping quarters.

 Feral cats in the south.
 Stray dogs in the north.
 A world apart.